sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## CBOR Tag Registration

-IANA is requested to allocate a tag in the CBOR Tags Registry, preferably with the specific value requested:
+IANA is requested to allocate a tag in the "CBOR Tags" registry", preferably with the specific value requested:

 |        Tag | Data Item | Semantics                                       |